Learn how to make mashed cauliflower like a pro - without it going soggy or smelly.

 Read my top tips below so you can make mashed cauliflower an absolute hit in your home with the next healthy family dinner.

-Scroll below to watch my new cooking videos.
-Read the tips and tricks to make this fluffy, light and tasty (and how to avoid soggy mashed cauliflower).
+Scroll below to watch my new cooking video.
+Read my tips and tricks to make this fluffy, light and tasty (and how to avoid soggy mashed cauliflower).

-One of the easiest ways to remain low carb at meal times, is to replace mashed potato with mashed cauliflower instead.
-It's much lower in carbs, full of vitamins C, K, B5, B6, folate, manganese and omega 3.This has to be the easiest recipe on the internet for mashed cauliflower like a pro - without it going soggy or smelly.
+One of the easiest ways to remain low carb at meal times is to replace your regular high-carb mashed potato with mashed cauliflower instead.
+It's much lower in carbs, full of vitamins C, K, B5, B6, folate, manganese and omega 3.Learn how to make the easiest recipe on the internet for mashed cauliflower like a pro - without it going soggy or smelly.
 Her tips are brilliant!

-It is part of the cruciferous family (cabbage, kale, broccoli, Brussels sprouts) which are great anti-oxidants and anti-inflammatory properties.
-Ask anyone who is low-carb, keto or Paleo, we all use so much cauliflower each week since going low carb.
+Cauliflowers is part of the cruciferous family (cabbage, kale, broccoli, Brussels sprouts) which provide great anti-oxidants and anti-inflammatory properties.
+Ask anyone who is low-carb, keto or Paleo, we all use so much cauliflower each week in a variety of ways.

 One of the first meals I made with mashed cauliflower, was my shepherd's pie.

 Mashed cauliflower is a great substitute for mashed potato and rice.
 Children especially love it if you flavour it with bacon, garlic or butter (or all 3).

 I didn't tell my children at first that it was mashed cauliflower, I just kept on making it, and they loved it.
 I would flavour the healthy mashed cauliflower in various ways and they loved each new "mashed potato recipe" I had found.